Keep reading to discover How to Live (Well) in London on Budget.

 London is notoriously one of the most expensive cities to live in in the world.
 However, it is also one of the most exciting, most fun, most energetic cities in the world to so no wonder that 8,173,941 people want to live here!
 Over my years of living in London, I have learnt some great tips to live in this amazing city on a budget.
 No, this isn’t going to be a list where I suggest you live on ham sandwiches forever because let’s face it, that’s not fun.
 This is a list of how to live on a budget and how to do it WELL.
 There are loads of great suggestions for all areas of London life from things to do and staying fit, eating and transport.
-I hope you find it helpful and if you have any of your own tips I’d love to read them in the comment box below.
+I hope you find it helpful.

-The best thing about London is there are so many GREAT free things to do.
-Lucky for you I have put together a huge list of 100 free things (Yes, 100!) to do in London.
+The best thing about London is there are so many GREAT things to do for FREE.
+Lucky for you, I have put together a huge list of 100 free things (Yes, 100!) to do in London.
 This is my favourite tip on my list of How to Live (Well) in London on Budget.

 3. Find sneaky ways around things

 This is one of my favourite tips to share – Rather than pay for The View from the Shard experience, instead, visit Aqua Shard .
 It’s the bar a few floors down from the official viewing gallery.
 The bar is free to visit and you can see the view and buy a drink for the same price (if not cheaper) then The View From The Shard experience.
 Another tip?
 If you fancy breakfast at the very fancy Duck & Waffle, why not just go for a pastry and coffee for around £12 rather than ordering a bigger and more expensive item off the menu?
 You still get the experience … just a bit more …frugally!
 If you do your research you will find lots of sneaky tips like this.